 Mount Rainier National Park is a popular place to enjoy winter activities.
 The mountain receives abundant snowfall and the scenery is spectacular.
 In winter, recreational opportunities are numerous.
-A winter visit to Mount Rainier can include ranger-guided snowshoe walks, Paradise snowplay, camping, snowboarding and skiing.
+A winter visit to Mount Rainier can include:

-More information on winter recreation is available in the winter issue of the park's Tahoma newspaper.
-The Winter Recreation publication includes a winter recreation map of Paradise with marked trails and other useful winter recreation information.
-The Winter Camping brochure provides information for those wishing to camp at Paradise.
-For larger groups wishing to snow camp at Paradise, please read the Winter Group Camping brochure.
+More information on winter recreation is available in the winter issue of the park's Tahoma News.
+The Winter Recreation brochure includes a winter recreation map of Paradise with marked trails and other useful winter recreation information.
 Learn about winter hiking opportunities at Longmire in the Longmire Winter Trails brochure.

 Ranger-Guided Snowshoe Walks

 Join a park ranger to learn the art of snowshoeing and discover how plants, animals, and people adapt to the challenging winter conditions at Mount Rainier.